 Some local pizza places have been putting out these ads lately for their sub sandwiches that look so good.
 All that melted cheese and fresh meat & veggies, mmmmm.
-I knew I could make them just as good, if not better, and better for us, here at home.
+I knew I could make homemade sub sandwiches just as good, if not better, and better for us, here at home.
 They were a hit!
 Kent & the kids raved like crazy, and we all know how nice that is when we nail it now and then.
 Here’s how I made them:

 Homemade Sub Sandwiches